netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_MGMT_SERVER</summary>

-        Specifies the Citrix ADM server or the agent IP address that manages the Citrix ADC CPX.
+        Specifies the Citrix ADM server or the agent IP address that manages the Netscaler CPX.

        </details>
        <details>

        <summary>NS_MGMT_FINGER_PRINT</summary>

-        Specifies the fingerprint of the Citrix ADM server or the agent IP address that manages Citrix ADC CPX.
+        Specifies the fingerprint of the Citrix ADM server or the agent IP address that manages Netscaler CPX.
        </details>

        <details>
        <summary>NS_HTTP_PORT</summary>

-        Specifies the port on which the HTTP service is available in Citrix ADC CPX.
-It is used by Citrix ADM to trigger NITRO calls to Citrix ADC CPX.
+        Specifies the port on which the HTTP service is available in Netscaler CPX.
+It is used by Citrix ADM to trigger NITRO calls to Netscaler CPX.
        </details>
        <details>
        <summary>NS_HTTPS_PORT</summary>

-        Specify the port on which HTTPS service is available in Citrix ADC CPX.
-It is used by Citrix ADM to trigger NITRO calls to Citrix ADC CPX.
+        Specify the port on which HTTPS service is available in Netscaler CPX.
+It is used by Citrix ADM to trigger NITRO calls to Netscaler CPX.
        </details>
        <details>
        <summary>LOGSTREAM_COLLECTOR_IP</summary>